theronhitchman/euclidean-geometry/README.md

 Readers who compare these notes to that excellent text will see the clear debt owed.

-The `jiblm` branch contains the files required to generate the version submitted to the Journal of Inquiry Based Learning in Mathematics (last revised June 2016).
+The `jiblm` branch contains the files required to generate the version submitted to the Journal of Inquiry Based Learning in Mathematics (last revised February 2017).

 author: Theron J Hitchman
-initial notes from 2007, latest copy 2016.
+initial notes from 2007, latest copy February 2017.